 The primary purpose for the Code in the University setting is to respond to incidents of non-academic misconduct in a way that is developmentally sound and which creates an environment in which all members of the academic community can live, work, and learn together.
-The Code is designed to provide educational guidance to those wishing to develop into good citizens and, at the same time, to respond appropriately to aberrant behavior that damages the living learning environment on campus.
+The Code is designed to provide educational guidance to those wishing to develop into good citizens and, at the same time, to respond appropriately to behavior that may be inconsistent with university policies.

 Criminal and civil codes are undesirable models for student conduct codes.
-Unlike society, the University of Louisville is a voluntary association of scholars who demand and deserve a positive and special learning environment, as well as a special approach for enforcing the academic community's standards.
+Unlike society, the University of Louisville is a voluntary association of scholars who demand and deserve a positive and special learning environment, as well as an approach for enforcing the community's standards.
 The University of Louisville is a community dedicated to the principles of free expression in which diverse views are encouraged and embraced.
 Opinions that may be unpopular and/or contrary to the University's values and objectives, but do not otherwise violate policy, will not be sanctioned.